PREY ITEMS AND THE BASS FLY

 FISHING THE EQUALIZER BASS FLY

 The action of this bass fly comes from the weight, hook, craft fur, and head.
 The head pushes water and also causes currents to flow over it.
 The craft fur flares when stopped but will also move nicely on the strip, particularly with a little flash.
 The primary action of the fly comes from sharp strips with pauses.
 The weight, head, and hook cause the fly to dart and turn on a sharp strip.
 Then the fly flutters back down to the bottom.
 A couple of sharp strips will give it a very nice dart.
 Fish will pick the fly up on the pause many times, so play around with the pause and strip, and keep a tight line.
 Overall, I try to keep the fly moving just fast enough to let the fly hit bottom on the pause.
 Use some split shot if the fly is not keeping a relatively decent connection to the bottom.
 This is primarily a bass fly, but when you use a different hook and dumbbell or bead chain eyes, this pattern is excellent for redfish as well.
-I think that it could excel with redfish as well.
-Either way, I know this fly will work well for you.
+I know this fly will work well for you.
 Give it a shot, and let me know the results, unless they’re not good…

 - Hook: Worm hook, offset shank EWG (In video Gamakatsu: 2/0)